-The Annapurna Circuit Trekking adventures starts from the eight hours vehicle ride from Kathmandu to Besi Sahar of Lamjung District in Gandaki Zone of Nepal resides in the Valley of Marshyandi River ending in the Valley of Kali Gandaki River.
+The Annapurna Circuit Trekking adventures start from the eight hours vehicle ride from Kathmandu to Besi Sahar of Lamjung District in Gandaki Zone of Nepal resides in the Valley of Marshyandi River ending in the Valley of Kali Gandaki River.
 The Annapurna circuit trail is incorporated of terraced fields, subtropical forests, small waterfalls, huge rock establishments and traditional ethnic highland villages of Nepal.
-This Annapurna circuit trails is often considered as one of the best long distance trek of the globe elevating uphill to the height of 5416 meters.
-This trekking adventure is a socio-cultural epic travel incorporated of mixed cultural variety of hindu and buddism along with Tibetan culture in the low foothills of Manang valley and lower mustang.
-The trekking adventure further advances with visit to famous foothills of Annapurna like Ghale gaun, Ghandruk, Punhill, Ghorepani and other surround highland villages.
-The famous Pokhara valley stays proudly on the south of Annapurna Himalayan Range and is open to tourists to encounter the diverse nature surrounded in lush mountains and white Himalayas.
-The landscape of Annapurna Circuit Trekking is incorporated of traditional hindu tribes of Brahmin and Chhetries along with Buddhist tribes of ethnic mixed Tibetan-Nepali highlander society known to worlds as lamas, Gurung, Thakali, Tamangs, Sherpas etc.
+This Annapurna circuit trail is often considered as one of the best long-distance trek of the globe elevating uphill to the height of 5416 meters.
+This trekking adventure is a socio-cultural epic travel incorporated of a mixed cultural variety of Hindu and Buddhism along with Tibetan culture in the low foothills of Manang valley and lower Mustang.
+The trekking adventure further advances with the visit to the famous foothills of Annapurna like Ghale gaun, Ghandruk, Punhill, Ghorepani and other surround highland villages.
+The famous Pokhara valley stays proudly on the south of Annapurna Himalayan Range and is open to tourists to encounter the diverse nature surrounded in lush mountains and the white Himalayas.
+The landscape of Annapurna Circuit Trekking is incorporated of traditional Hindu tribes of Brahmin and Chhetries along with Buddhist tribes of ethnic mixed Tibetan-Nepali highlander society known to worlds as lamas, Gurung, Thakali, Tamangs, Sherpas etc.

 Day 1: Arrival in Kathmandu (1345m)